-Pursuant to article 108 of the Company's memorandum and articles of association, each of Mr. Wong, Ms. Kwan and Mr. Lim will retire from office as Directors at the forthcoming annual general meeting of the Company to be held on 17 December 2021.
-Mr. Wong, Ms. Kwan and Mr. Lim, being eligible, will offer themselves for re-election.
+Pursuant to article 108 of the Company's memorandum and articles of association, each of Ms. Tay, Dr. Wu and Mr. Chou will retire from office as Directors at the forthcoming annual general meeting of the Company to be held on 14 December 2022.
+Ms. Tay, Dr. Wu and Mr. Chou, being eligible, will offer themselves for reelection.

-At the forthcoming annual general meeting of the Company, separate ordinary resolutions will be put forward to the shareholders of the Company in relation to the proposed re-election of Mr. Wong and Ms. Kwan as executive Directors; and Mr. Lim as non-executive Director.
+At the forthcoming annual general meeting of the Company, separate ordinary resolutions will be put forward to the shareholders of the Company in relation to the proposed re-election of Ms. Tay as executive Director; and Dr. Wu and Mr. Chou as independent non-executive Directors.